vanister/tien-len-ai/projects/game-engine-2/instructions.md

 - **Maintainability**: Prioritize code that's easy to modify and extend
 - **Avoid Over-Engineering**: Don't add complexity unless clearly needed
 - **Always Use Braces**: Even for single statements
+- **Prefer LiNQ over loops**: unless loops make more sense or is clearer in intent

 ---